-For our Sole customers, our aim is to offer an alternative to farmed salmon by selling wild at a comparable price.
+For our Sole customers, we aim to offer an alternative to farmed salmon by selling wild at a comparable price.
 In our opinion, it’s a much superior-tasting fish.

 There are five different species of wild Pacific salmon in Alaska: Chinook, Coho, Sockeye, Keta and Pink.

 They vary in their breeding and foraging patterns, which affects the texture and tastes differently.
 But as a rule, when compared to farmed salmon, the colour is a deeper, rich orangey-pink, with denser, firmer flesh.
 It is also less oily because the salmon are constantly swimming and migrating long distances.

 Our Keta comes from two different fisheries.
 One from indigenous fishers near the Kotzebue Sound to the north of the Bering sea; the other from South East Alaska, Crawfish Bay.

 Keta hatch and live in fresh water for three-four months before swimming out to sea.
 After three to four years they return to the river they were born to spawn and die.